 MA 14033 INTRODUCTION TO STATISTICS - An introduction to the use and language of statistics which is open to all disciplines.
 Topics include measures of central tendency, measures of variability, grouping of data and drawing graphs, probability, normal distributions, hypothesis testing, estimation, T-tests, F-tests, regression, correlation, prediction and Chi-square tests.
 Prerequisite: A "C" or above in MA 14043 College Algebra.
+ACTS equivalent course number is MATH2103.

 MA 14043 COLLEGE ALGEBRA - A study of polynomial, rational, exponential, and logarithmic functions, including graphing techniques, finding zeros, finding inverse and composite functions and applications.
 Other topics may include solving systems of equations and inequalities, basic operations on matrices, and finding determinants.
-Prerequisite: "C" or above in CP 04803 Intermediate Algebra, or a "C" or above in CP 04023 Fundamentals of Algebra, or ACT of 21 or above, or ASSET Intermediate Algebra Type I score of 39 or above, or a COMPASS score of 53 or above in Type A Algebra.
-Students must make a "C" or above in the course to earn an Associate in Arts Degree.
+Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or ACT of 21 or above, or ASSET Intermediate Algebra Type I score of 39 or above, or a COMPASS score of 53 or above in Type A Algebra.
+Students must earn a "C" or above in the course to earn an Associate in Arts Degree.
+ACTS equivalent course number is MATH1103.

 MA 14053 PLANE TRIGONOMETRY - A study of the trigonometric functions, solutions of right triangles, fundamental identities, composite angles, oblique triangles, graphs of the trigonometric functions and inverse trigonometric functions.
 Prerequisite: A "C" or above in MA 14043 College Algebra, or ACT score of 25 or above, or COMPASS score of 70 or above in Algebra, or COMPASS score of 45 or above in College Algebra.
+ACTS equivalent course number is MATH1203.

 MA 14065 PRE-CALCULUS - Includes selected topics from algebra and trigonometry such as functions, polynomial and rational functions, exponential and logarithmic functions, the trigonometric functions, analytic trigonometry, systems of equations and inequalities, sequences and series, and analytic geometry.
 (No credit will be given if the student has already taken College Algebra or Plane Trigonometry.)
 Prerequisite: A "C" or above in MA 14083, Intermediate Algebra, or a "C" or above in CP 04023 Fundamentals of Algebra, or an ACT score of 21 or above, or 39 or above on ASSET Intermediate Algebra test, or a COMPASS score of 53-100 in Algebra.
+ACTS equivalent course number is MATH1305.